juniorsundarCasual/TGT/vault/volume-2.chapter-076.md

 "You don't have to tell Father.
 If he asks, just say you don't know or something."

-"Young miss, you know that I cannot lie to the Lord."
+"Young Miss, you know that I cannot lie to the Lord."

 "You would do it for me, right?"
 The girl asked in a coquettish manner, yet and expression barely shifted from uncaring coldness.

 "This may be presumptuous of this slave.
-But I hope young miss knows that Madam would never blame young miss for what happened that day.
+But I hope Young Miss knows that Madam would never blame Young Miss for what happened that day.
 I have been with Madam since the day she entered this household through marriage.
-She loved the young miss oh so dearly - like the world!"
+She loved the Young Miss oh so dearly - like the world!"

 Jean sagged her shoulders in response and nodded in resignation.

 After she finished taking a bath, Jean sat down in front of her dressing table and observed her reflection in the mirror.
 The person that stared back had skin as smooth as Jade, polished to perfection.

-"The young miss grows to look more like the Madam every day," Josie said lovingly as she started to work Jean's hair expertly.
+"The Young Miss grows to look more like the Madam every day," Josie said lovingly as she started to work Jean's hair expertly.

 "A portrait may capture the appearance of a person, but it is seldom able to mimic the person's aura," Jean answered.